-Canada’s enormous oil sands or bitumen reserve is understandably its major source of fuel.
-This thick and sticky substance also known as dirty oil is the dismay of climate change proponents because of the amounts of greenhouse gas it emits which is more than the conventional forms of gasoline and heating oils (Van Loon, 2017).
+Canada’s enormous oil sands or bitumen reserve is its major fuel source.
+This thick and sticky substance, also known as dirty oil, is the dismay of climate change proponents because it emits more greenhouse gases than conventional gasoline and heating oils (Van Loon, 2017).

 Crude processing in Canada is slowing down despite its seemingly limitless bitumen resource.
-The country’s climate policies and protest for new pipelines have turned away many international investors, The Economist article reports.
+The country’s climate policies and protests for new pipelines have turned away many international investors, The Economist article reports.

-The US crude oil production is rising by 94% from2011 to 2018.
+US crude oil production rose by 94% from 2011 to 2018.
 Giant oil companies Chevron and Exxon Mobil are pumping capital into shale oil in Texas and New Mexico.

 Some firms have decided to slow down growth and lower capital spending.
-Bob Brackett of Bernstein – a research firm says this could also reflect a geological and technical limit as productivity per square foot of shale basins are declining.
-He says it will continue to peak until 2022 then plateau.
+Bob Brackett of Bernstein, a research firm, says this could also reflect a geological and technical limit as productivity per square foot of shale basins is declining.
+He says it will continue to peak until 2022 and then plateau.

-The plummeting oil prices and depletion of oil reserves could as well make firms struggle, the article says.
+The plummeting oil prices and depletion of oil reserves could also make firms struggle, the article says.

-Depletion of the oil wells in America and Canada’s commitment to their climate policies despite abundant bitumen resources could push these giant economies to invest more on renewable sources of energy.
+Depletion of the oil wells in America and Canada’s commitment to their climate policies despite abundant bitumen resources could push these giant economies to invest more in renewable sources of energy.

 In Texas, 300-foot wind turbines are beginning to be erected on cotton fields.
-There are 120 of them now while 120 more are being added according to the economist article.
-Thanks to a Danish energy firm that have started this project just two years ago.
+There are 120 of them now, while 120 more are being added, according to the Economist article.
+Thanks to a Danish energy firm that started this project two years ago.

-The good news does not stop there as solar energy and battery systems are also on the rise.
-It is creating more solar-panel installer jobs.
+The good news does not stop there.
+Solar energy and battery systems are also rising, creating more jobs for solar panel installers.

-With solar and wind combined it makes up for 55% of the new electricity generated capacity each year according to the Solar Energy Industries Association.
-This boom in renewable energy could see the decline in a fossil-fuel generation says the article.
+According to the Solar Energy Industries Association, solar and wind combined make up 55% of the new electricity generating capacity each year.
+This boom in renewable energy could see a decline in fossil-fuel generation, says the article.

 What Has Led to this Renewable Energy Boom?

-Here’s a summary of the reasons for this renewable energy boom according to the Economist article.
+According to the Economist article, here’s a summary of the reasons for this renewable energy boom.

-- A new transmission line network by the state made it possible for wind produces to supply power to the grind from remote buy windy parts of the state and the same lines are boosting solar energy.
+- A new transmission line network by the state made it possible for wind farms to supply power to the grind from remote, windy parts of the state, and the same lines are boosting solar energy.

-- The cost of wind turbines and solar panels have greatly fallen.
+- The cost of wind turbines and solar panels has greatly fallen.

-- Royalties paid for the use of land for landowners and local governments
+- Royalties paid for the use of land by landowners and local governments

 - Large firms are buying green electricity to reduce their emissions